 Entergy is a member of certain trade associations that may use a portion of their membership dues for lobbying and/or political expenditures.
-Entergy made reasonable efforts to obtain, from trade associations receiving more than \$50,000 in dues or payments in 2014, the portion of the company's dues or payments that were used for lobbying and/or political expenditures that were not deductible under Section 162(e)(1) of the Internal Revenue Code.
-The following trade associations have informed Entergy that the following dollar amounts, for dues paid in 2014, fall into this category.
+Listed below are the trade associations that Entergy and its subsidiaries paid dues of \$50,000 or more in 2015 and the portion of those dues identified by those entities that were used for lobbying and/or political expenditures and were not deductible under Section 162(e)(1) of the Internal Revenue Code.
+All payments disclosed in this report were made in accordance with Entergy's Public Policy and Advocacy Policy.

-Name of Recipient Portion of Dues Not Deductible
+Name of Recipient Portion of Dues Not

+Deductible

 Arkansas State Chamber of Commerce/Associated Industries of \$18,000

 Arkansas

-Association of Electric Companies of Texas \$90,893
+Association of Electric Companies of Texas \$90,892

 Business Council of Westchester \$7,000

+Central Mississippi Growth Foundation \$5,750

-Edison Electric Institute \$370,093
+Edison Electric Institute \$270,763

-Electric Power Supply Association \$17,250
+Electric Power Supply Association \$30,030

+Energy and Wildlife Action Coalition \$3,452

-Independent Power Producers of New York \$4,392
+Independent Power Producers of New York \$3,240

-Mississippi Economic Council \$28,000
+Mississippi Economic Council \$38,000

-Mississippi Energy Policy Institute \$15,000
+Mississippi Energy Policy Institute \$5,000

-New England Power Generators Association, Inc. \$13,400
+New England Power Generators Association, Inc. \$15,000

-New York Affordable Reliable Electricity \$9,450
+New York Affordable Reliable Electricity \$1,790

-North American Electric Reliability Corporation \$2,339
+North American Electric Reliability Corporation \$377

+Name of Recipient Portion of Dues Not

+Deductible

-Nuclear Energy Institute \$184,014
+Nuclear Energy Institute \$175,888

-Safe Healthy Affordable Reliable Energy in New York \$22,275
+Safe Healthy Affordable Reliable Energy in New York \$8,400

-U.S. Chamber of Commerce \$40,000
+U.S. Chamber of Commerce \$87,500

-Utility Solid Waste Activities Group \$5,154
+Utility Solid Waste Activities Group \$4,019

-Vermont Energy Partnership \$3,006
+Vermont Energy Partnership \$4,482

-Western Coal Traffic League \$2,050
+Western Coal Traffic League \$2,475